Hatmaking

 Hat-making or millinery is the design, manufacture and sale of hats and other headwear.
 A person engaged in this trade is called a milliner or hatter.

-Historically, milliners (typically women shopkeepers) produced or imported an inventory of garments for men, women, and children and sold these garments in a millinery shop.

-Many milliners worked both as milliners and as fashion designers, such as Rose Bertin (1747-1813), Jeanne Lanvin (1867-1946), and Coco Chanel (1883-1971).
+Historically, milliners made and sold a range of accessories for clothing and hairstyles.
+In France, milliners are known as marchand(e)s de modes (fashion merchants), rather than being specifically associated with hat-making.
+In Britain, however, milliners were known to specialize in hats by the beginning of the Victorian period.

-The millinery industry benefited from industrialization during the nineteenth century.
-In 1889 in London and Paris, over 8,000 women were employed in millinery, and in 1900 in New York, some 83,000 people, mostly women, were employed in millinery.
+The millinery industry benefited from industrialization during the 19th century.
 Though the improvements in technology provided benefits to milliners and the whole industry, essential skills, craftsmanship, and creativity are still required.
-Since the mass-manufacturing of hats began, the term "milliner" is usually used to describe a person who applies traditional hand-craftsmanship to design, make, sell or trim hats primarily for a mostly female clientele.
+Since hats began to be mass-manufactured and sold as ready-to-wear in department stores, the term "milliner" is usually used to describe a person who applies traditional hand-craftsmanship to design, make, sell or trim hats primarily for a mostly female clientele.

+Many prominent fashion designers, including Rose Bertin, Jeanne Lanvin, and Coco Chanel, began as milliners.